Sick of It All: Death to Tyrants (2005–2007)

 A tribute to the band, titled Our Impact Will Be Felt, was released on April 24, 2007, and includes covers from artists such as Bane, Bleeding Through, the Bouncing Souls, Ignite, Comeback Kid, Hatebreed, Himsa, Madball, Most Precious Blood, Napalm Death, Pennywise, Rise Against, Sepultura, Stretch Arm Strong, the Suicide Machines, Unearth, and Walls of Jericho.

 Based on a True Story (2008–2013)

 Following a worldwide tour in support of Death to Tyrants, Sick of It All began working on new material for their next album.
 In an August 2009 interview with singer Lou Koller, he revealed that the band would begin recording their new album in November for a 2010 release.
 Based on a True Story, the first Sick of It All album in four years, was released on April 20, 2010.
+The album debuted at number 30 on the US Heatseekers Chart along with charting in several European countries.
+Gregory of AllMusic wrote “While Sick of It All may not be reinventing the wheel, they are showing that they’re still making the same high quality wheel they’ve always made.”
+They toured the UK with AFI and Dear & Departed in April 2010.

-Sick of It All also toured in Australia with Rise Against to support their Endgame tour in 2011.
-They also toured the UK with AFI and Dear & Departed in April 2010.
+In 2011 Sick of It All toured in Australia with Rise Against to support their Endgame tour, along with a South American tour alongside Comeback Kid.
+Also In 2011, the band released "XXV Nonstop" on Century Media to celebrate the band's 25 year career, which was a selection of re-recorded songs from the band's discography.
+They played a special 25th anniversary show on March 26 at Webster Hall in New York City, Snapcase and Merauder opened for them.

+They continued touring into 2012 and 2013 including a Summer tour in 2013, which included performances at big festivals such as Hellfest in France and Soundwave in Australia.